You’ve decided you no longer want your Advantage Plan, and instead want to apply for something that has a little more coverage.

 You have a Trial Right option to leave the Advantage Plan back to Original Medicare if you:

-- It’s been less than a year that you’ve been on that plan.
+- It’s been less than a year since you’ve been on that plan.

 - You got a Medicare supplement plan, switched to Advantage, and want to go back within the same year.